 The mission of the Department of Mental Retardation is to join with others to create the conditions under which all people with mental retardation can experience presence and participation in Connecticut town life, opportunities to develop and exercise competence, opportunities to make choices in the pursuit of a personal future, good relationships with family members and friends, and respect and dignity.

-Numerous work groups met during the spring to revise business, human resource, contract management, and facilities management practices to be less reliant on personnel.
-Effective June 2, 2003 the agency consolidated from five regions to three and announced Regional and Assistant Regional Directors.
-The three new regions will be: West, a combination of the existing Northwest and Southwest Regions, including Southbury Training School, the North, which is the existing North Central Region and the northern half of the Eastern Region which includes Windham and Tolland Counties and finally, the South, which encompasses the existing South Central Region and the southern half of the Eastern Region including New London County.
-The regional offices will be located in Waterbury, (West Region), Wallingford, (South Region) and Farmington, (North Region).
-Satellite offices will be maintained during the coming year for case managers, Early Connections staff, family support and residential support staff.
-Overall, family access to the regional staffs will remain the same.
-The Department is also converting the operation of 30 public Community Living Arrangements to private management.
-The savings will allow the department to fully staff its remaining residential programs and provide some funding for the Waiting List.
+Effective June 2, 2003, the agency consolidated from five regions to three and announced Regional and Assistant Regional Directors.
+The three new regions are: West, a combination of the existing Northwest and Southwest Regions, including Southbury Training School, the North, which is the existing North Central Region and the northern half of the Eastern Region which includes Windham and Tolland Counties and finally, the South, which encompasses the existing South Central Region and the southern half of the Eastern Region including New London County.
+The regional offices are located in Waterbury, (West Region), Wallingford, (South Region) and Farmington, (North Region) with satellite offices being maintained for case managers, Early Connections staff, family support and residential support staff.

-During Fiscal Year 2003, the DMR continued to utilize CTHealthjobs.org, a public/private workforce development initiative that was implemented the previous year.
+During FY 2004, the DMR continued to utilize CTHealthjobs.org, a public/private workforce development initiative that was implemented in 2002.
 The initiative showed steady increases in all areas, including employer participation and applicant activity.
-As a result of extensive recruitment efforts, which included participation in several career fairs across the State, CTHealthjobs.org received 4,708 new applications from individuals who are interested in working in the field of developmental disabilities.
+As a result of extensive recruitment efforts, which included participation in several career fairs across the State, CTHealthjobs.org received 4,072 new applications from individuals who are interested in working in the field of developmental disabilities.
 The applications were made available to the network of public/private agencies that subscribe to cthealthjobs.org, free of charge.
 CTHealthjobs.org continues to serve as a valuable recruitment tool for over 75 agencies that participate in the network.

-During the year the Department was able to open two additional Respite Centers in the Southwest and Northwest areas of the state.
-These centers will serve approximately 300 people each year.
-In addition, DMR has plans to open another Respite Center in the fall of 2003 at the Lower Fairfield Center in Norwalk.
-These Respite Centers allow families to experience a rest or a break from the ongoing role of caring for a family member who has mental retardation by providing temporary care.
+During the year, the Department opened its 9th Respite Center, which is in the West Region.
+In addition, DMR has plans to open another Respite Center in the fall of 2004.
+These Respite Centers allow numerous families to experience a rest or a break from the ongoing role of caring for a family member who has mental retardation by providing temporary care.
 Respite may be provided for an afternoon, an evening, a weekend, a planned vacation, or in response to an emergency situation or illness.
-During this time of restricted budgetary resources and an ever-growing waiting list for residential services, DMR Respite Centers are a welcome opportunity for caregivers so that they may have an opportunity to have some personal time for themselves as they continue to care for their relatives in their homes.
+DMR Respite Centers are a welcome opportunity for caregivers so that they may have an opportunity to have some personal time for themselves as they continue to care for their relatives in their homes.